ucldc/ucldc-docs/docs/dams/edit-objects.md

 ## Editing an Object

-Let's navigate through the hierarchy back to the image object we created above: Root > Asset Library > Your campus' folder > Banana Slug > Simple image object.
+Let's navigate through the hierarchy back to the image object we created above: Root > Asset Library > Your campus's folder > Banana Slug > Simple image object.

 1. On the Summary tab, scroll down to 'Metadata' and press the 'Edit' button.
 2. Under the Content and Characteristics heading, input the following metadata.